Bulgaria's former PM Borissov detained, interior ministry says | Politics

 - Bulgaria

-Bulgaria's former Prime Minister and leader of opposition centre-right GERB party, Boyko Borissov, has been detained late on Thursday as part of a police operation linked with the probes of the EU prosecutor's office, the interior ministry said.
+Bulgaria's former Prime Minister and leader of opposition centre-right GERB party, Boyko Borissov, was detained late on Thursday as part of a police operation linked to probes by the EU Public Prosecutor's Office, the interior ministry said.

-Former Finance Minister Vladislav Goranov, the former chair of the parliamentary budgetary commission Menda Stoyanova as well as Borissov's media adviser Sevdalina Arnaudova were also detained, the ministry said in a statement.
+Former premier Borissov's decade-long rule ended last April after an election that showed popular anger over high-level corruption in the European Union's poorest member state.
+A new centrist coalition government took office in December, pledging zero tolerance to graft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)